Jeffrey Epstein’s Victims Denied Compensation From Federal Government

 The alleged suicide of convicted sex offender and accused sex trafficker Jeffrey Epstein has made things difficult for some of his accusers, especially considering he created a will just two days before his death.
 CNBC reports that the situation for his previous victims isn’t getting any easier, either, as a federal judge in Florida ruled Monday that they will not receive monetary damages from the United States government.

-In addition to denying victims these damages, which they wanted due to the failure of federal prosecutors to inform them of the wealthy financier’s lenient non-prosecution deal for his 2008 charges of soliciting and procuring prostitution from a minor, Judge Kenneth Marra also denied their request for their lawyer fees to be paid by the government.
+In addition to denying victims these damages — which they wanted due to the failure of federal prosecutors to inform them of the wealthy financier’s lenient non-prosecution deal for his 2008 charges of soliciting and procuring prostitution from a minor — Judge Kenneth Marra also denied their request for their legal fees to be paid by the government.

 According to one woman’s attorney, Paul Cassell, the victims are not taking the defeat lying down and are considering an appeal.